Can we have it all? On the Trade-off between Spatial and Adversarial Robustness of Neural Networks: Empirical Analysis

+\textbf{Results.} We now present our results on spatially robust model architectures followed by adversarially robust ones.

+\uline{\textit{Results on Spatially Robust Model Architectures:}} Fig \ref{cifar10-stdcnn-gcnn-vgg16-full} present our results on the trade-off on adversarial robustness for VGG16, trained with spatial augmentations, on CIFAR10.
+(More results including ResNet18 on CIFAR10, VGG16/ResNet18 on CIFAR100 and the StdCNN/GCNN-based model on MNIST are deferred to the supplementary owing to space constraints.)

 For any fixed $\theta \in [0, 180]$, we take an equivariant model, namely, StdCNN or GCNN, and augment its training data by random rotations from $[-\theta^{\circ}, +\theta^{\circ}]$.
-Figure~\ref{stdcnn-mnist-inv-robust-fig}(left), Figure~\ref{stdcnn-cifar10-inv-robust-fig}(left) shows how the robustness profile of StdCNN change on MNIST and CIFAR-10 respectively, as we increase the degree $\theta$ used in training augmentation of the model.
-We use PGD adversarial attack for MNIST and CIFAR-10.
-Figure~\ref{stdcnn-mnist-inv-robust-fig}(right) and Figure~\ref{stdcnn-cifar10-inv-robust-fig}(right) show the rotation invariance profile of the same models on MNIST, CIFAR-10 respectively.

-The black line in Figure~\ref{stdcnn-mnist-inv-robust-fig} (left), shows that the adversarial robustness of a StdCNN which is trained to handle rotations up to $\pm 180$ degrees on MNIST, drops by more than 50\%, even when the $\epsilon$ budget for PGD attack on unrotated MNIST is only $0.1$.
-The black line in Figure~\ref{stdcnn-mnist-inv-robust-fig} (right), shows this models rotation invariance profile - this model is invariant to larger rotations in the test data.
+For example, Fig \ref{cifar10-stdcnn-gcnn-vgg16-full}(b) show how the robustness profile of StdCNN changes on CIFAR10, as we increase the degree $\theta$ used in training augmentation of the model.
+We use PGD attack provided in versions of AdverTorch \cite{ding2019advertorch} to obtain the robustness profiles.
+Similarly, Figs \ref{cifar10-stdcnn-gcnn-vgg16-full}(a) show the rotation invariance profile of the same models on CIFAR10.
+The black line in Fig \ref{cifar10-stdcnn-gcnn-vgg16-full}(b) shows that the adversarial robustness of a StdCNN which is trained to handle rotations up to $\pm 180$ degrees on CIFAR10, drops by more than 50\%, even when the $\epsilon$ budget for PGD attack is only $2/255$.
+Similarly, the black line in Fig \ref{cifar10-stdcnn-gcnn-vgg16-full}(a) shows this model's rotation invariance profile - this model is invariant to larger rotations on test data.
 This can be contrasted with the model depicted by the red line - this StdCNN is trained to handle rotations up to $60$ degrees.
-The rotation invariance profile of this model is below that of the model depicted by the black line and so it is not invariant to large rotations.
-However this model can handle adversarial $\ell_{\infty}$-perturbations up to 0.3 on unrotated data, with an accuracy more than 80$\%$ - this can be seen from the red line in Figure~\ref{stdcnn-mnist-inv-robust-fig} (left).
+The rotation invariance profile of this model is below that of the model depicted by the black line and hence is lesser invariant to large rotations.
+However, this model can handle adversarial $\ell_{\infty}$-perturbations up to $2/255$ on unrotated data, with an accuracy more than 10$\%$, as seen from the red line in Fig \ref{cifar10-stdcnn-gcnn-vgg16-full}(b).
+The remaining plots in Figs \ref{cifar10-stdcnn-gcnn-vgg16-full} show similar trends for translation, as well as a combination of rotation and translation (e.g. plots (e-p) in Figs \ref{cifar10-stdcnn-gcnn-vgg16-full} for CIFAR10) for both StdCNN and GCNN models (e.g. Figs \ref{cifar10-stdcnn-gcnn-vgg16-full}c,d).